Home -> Calculators - > US Federal Estate Tax Calculator for Canadians

 For more information on how this works, and what is included in US assets and your worldwide estate, see our article on US Estate Tax.

-Tax Tip: As with many tax-related issues, this is complicated - plan ahead and get professional advice if you may have over $60,000 US in US assets at death!
+Tax Tip: As with many tax-related issues, this is complicated - plan ahead and get professional advice if you have over $60,000 US in US assets!

 Check out our other calculators.